Palestinian journalist killed in Israel-Gaza protests

 Hamas rejects this.

-Writing by Maayan Lubell; Editing by Janet Lawrence
+Writing by Maayan Lubell; Editing by Janet Lawrence and Ros Russell